jmyerston/greCy/README.md

 greCy is a set of spaCy ancient Greek models and its installer.
 The models were trained using the [Perseus](https://universaldependencies.org/treebanks/grc_perseus/index.html) and  [Proiel UD](https://universaldependencies.org/treebanks/grc_proiel/index.html) corpora.
 Prior to installation, the models can be tested on my [Ancient Greek Syntax Analyzer](https://huggingface.co/spaces/Jacobo/syntax) on the [Hugging Face Hub](https://huggingface.co/), where you can also check the various performance metrics of each model.

 In general, models trained with the Proiel corpus perform better in POS Tagging and Dependency Parsing, while Perseus models are better at sentence segmentation using punctuation, and Morphological Analysis.
-Lemmatization is similar across models because they share the same neural lemmatizer in two variants: the most accurate lemmatizer was trained with word vectors, and the other was not The best models for lemmatization are the large (_lg) models.
+Lemmatization is similar across models because they share the same neural lemmatizer in two variants: the most accurate lemmatizer was trained with word vectors, and the other was not.
+The best models for lemmatization are the large models .

 ### Installation